charlesrroberts/Free-Music-Archive-Analysis/index.md

 The above dot strip plot shows that _Podington Bear_ is ranked the highest with 40 albums and 6,356,117 album track listens.
 Since we’re looking at individual albums, we can clearly see that the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is the most popular album with 1,533,769 listens.
 It should be noted that the album is a soundtrack by independent video game developer _BoxCat Games_ featuring a compilation of mutiple artists.
 The data shows us that _Chris Zabriskie_ has the most popular album by an individual artist called “Cylinders” with 1,363,291 listens.

-## What is the most popular song on the Free Music Archive?
+## What are the popular songs on the Free Music Archive?

 I want to know the most popular song on the FMA.
 For my analysis I measured a song's popularity on the FMA by comparing track listens and interest counts for each track.